AdamMinton/query-builder/README.md

 The process above describes how to run the extension for development.
 Once you're done developing and ready to deploy, the production version of the extension may be deployed as follows:

 1. In the extension project directory build the extension by running `yarn build`.
-2. Drag and drop the generated `dist/bundle.js` file into the Looker project interface
+2. Drag and drop the generated `dist/bundle.js` file into the Looker project interface.
-3. Modify the `manifest.lkml` to use `file: "bundle.js` instead of `url: "http://localhost:8080/bundle.js`:
+3. Modify the `manifest.lkml` to use `file: "bundle.js` instead of `url: "http://localhost:8080/bundle.js`.

 <br>Andrew Fechner